Please click on a category to view the definition.

 -

-Branded Content & Entertainment
+Branded Content & Entertainment: Standalone/Single Execution

 This category honors original content created by or for a brand that is audience-first and not designed to appear in traditional interruptive ad formats.
 The content can be created in partnership with entertainment or media companies, or directly by the brand.
 Media can include: mobile; gaming; TV; and film.
 (Submit case study or actual piece).